wz0919/math3514-examples/README.md

 # math3514-optimization_method-examples
-Codes of some learned optimization methods in MATH3514, Numerical Optimization
+Codes of some optimization methods in MATH3514, Numerical Optimization